 Seventy miles per hour in fourth gear is a comfortably low rev range, so there's lots of room for the engine to play, without screaming.
 The engine makes its peak torque of 162 pound-feet at 4000 rpm, and you can feel the engine come on there.

-It's fun and nimble to drive around town.
-The electric power steering gives good feedback to the steering wheel, and the extra 12 inches of length is not an issue.
+It's fun and nimble to drive around town, and the electric power steering gives good feedback to the steering wheel.

 The great brakes add to the around-town fun, not because you use them hard in the city, but because they're smooth, tight and responsive, with pedal pressure that's just right.
 And when you need them, they'll be there.
 The front and rear rotors are both big for a small car, about 11 inches, and the front rotors are ventilated so they stay cooler under hard use.
-The rear brakes on the former xB were drums, so four-wheel discs are an upgrade.
-They're equipped with ABS, of course, and with EBD, which balances the front and rear forces, and Brake Assist, which gives more braking than you asked for.
-Basically, sensors read your foot and overrule your brain.
+They're equipped with ABS, and with EBD, which balances the front and rear braking forces, and Brake Assist, which in certain panic-stop situations will increase braking and help to deliver a shorter stop.

-All-new last year, the latest Scion xB is very different than the previous model.
-It's longer, wider, faster, and less quirky looking.
-It offers some fine features, including a good fabric interior and 60/40 rear seats that easily fold flat, creating an excellent cargo compartment behind the front seats.
+The Scion xB offers some fine features, including a good fabric interior and 60/40-split rear seats that easily fold flat, creating an excellent cargo compartment behind the front seats.
 From the driver's seat, the xB provides an unusually high feeling of command for a small car.
 It's nimble, fun to drive, and the brakes are outstanding, although the ride can be jagged over certain types of bumps.

 Sam Moses drove the xB in the Columbia River Gorge before filing this report to NewCarTestDrive.com.